Navidliverpool/nav_eshop3/README.md

 #### Prerequisites

-  - Before setting up MyECommerce, ensure you have the following prerequisites:
+  - Before setting up 24 Hours, ensure you have the following prerequisites:

      - .NET Core SDK 7.0